oturcot/docker-haproxy-letsencrypt/README.md

 ## Security Best Practices

-- **Protect API Keys:** Do not expose your Cloudflare API key in configuration files.
-Use environment variables or Docker secrets.
+- **Protect API Tokens:** Do not expose your Cloudflare API Token in configuration files or version control.
+Use the command line to input sensitive information when necessary.
-- **Use Scoped API Tokens:** Instead of using your global Cloudflare API key, create an API token with limited permissions (e.g., DNS-01 challenge permissions).
+- **Use Scoped API Tokens:** Create an API Token with limited permissions (e.g., DNS:Edit permissions for specific zones) instead of using your global API Key.
-- **Secure `.env` Files:** Ensure that your `.env` files are not tracked by version control by adding them to `.gitignore`.
 - **Set Proper File Permissions:** Restrict access to sensitive files like certificates and keys.
 - **Regularly Update Containers:** Use Watchtower to keep your Docker containers up to date with the latest security patches.
 - **Limit Exposure:** Only expose necessary ports and services to the internet.
 Use firewalls to restrict access where possible.